Our experts are here to help

 Many older homes still contain outdated wiring, such as aluminium or knob-and-tube systems, which were never designed to handle modern electrical loads.
 These systems deteriorate over time, leading to increased resistance, overheating, and potential fire hazards.

-Knob-and-tube wiring, common in homes built before the 1950s, lacks grounding, making it especially dangerous in today’s high-powered households.
-Aluminium wiring, used in some homes during the 1960s and 70s, is prone to expansion and contraction, which can loosen connections and cause overheating.
+Knob-and-tube wiring, which was standard in homes before the 1950s, lacks grounding, posing a significant risk in today’s high-energy-use households.
+Aluminium wiring, common in the 1960s and 70s, tends to expand and contract, potentially loosening connections and leading to overheating.

 These outdated wiring systems struggle to support contemporary appliances, leading to flickering lights, frequent circuit breaker trips, or even melted wiring insulation.
 Homeowners should be cautious of these warning signs and arrange for an inspection by a licensed electrician.
 Upgrading to modern, insulated copper wiring significantly enhances electrical safety and efficiency.

-Failing to replace outdated wiring can increase the risk of electrical fires and result in costly repairs down the track.
-Ensuring your home’s wiring meets current safety standards is essential for protecting both occupants and property.
+Not replacing outdated wiring can elevate the risk of electrical fires and lead to expensive repairs in the future.
+Making sure your home’s wiring conforms to current safety standards is crucial for safeguarding both its occupants and property.

 Fault Detection Services Electrician